-- 1. Evidence of competency in previously completed nursing courses will be required prior to readmission.
-This will be accomplished through an examination and a clinical skills competency demonstration.
-Scheduling is required for completion of these tasks.
-No testing will be conducted during the last two weeks prior to start.
-A score of a level 2 or higher must be accomplished on examination. - 2.
-Re-entering students must abide by the current admission, curriculum, and program requirements of the department. - 3.
-Students are readmitted on a space available basis. - 4.
-The department reserves the right to deny readmission to a student who discontinued the program due to academic dishonesty or exhibited unsafe and/or unprofessional behavior in clinical/classroom.
+- Re-entering students must abide by the current admission, curriculum, and program requirements of the department. - Students are readmitted on a space available basis. - The department reserves the right to deny readmission to a student who discontinued the program due to academic dishonesty or exhibited unsafe and/or unprofessional behavior in clinical/classroom.
 The decision to deny or accept readmission will be made by an academic review committee.